zanata/zanata.github.io/_posts/2001-02-02-cli-configuration.md

 </rules>
 {% endhighlight %}

+In the example above, `pattern` identifies a source file, and the contents of the `rule` element specify how translation files will be stored.

-"pattern" attribute is a [glob](http://en.wikipedia.org/wiki/Glob_(programming)) matching pattern to your source document file(s).
-You can define more than one rules and apply each rule to specific set of source documents using different patterns.
+The `pattern` attribute is a [glob](http://en.wikipedia.org/wiki/Glob_(programming)) matching pattern to your source document file(s).
+You can define more than one rule and apply each rule to a specific set of source documents using different patterns.
 The **first** matched rule will be applied to the file.

-"pattern" is optional.
+`pattern` is optional.
 If not specified, the rule will be applied to all source documents in your project.
 The actual rule consists of literal path and placeholders/variables.

 Supported placeholders/variables are: